Wheat Ridge/Ward station: Station layout

-The station is located in Wheat Ridge, Colorado, United States, on the south side of West 50th Place between Ward Road and Tabor Street.
-It includes bus bays and a 290-stall park and ride on the north side of West 50th Place.
+The station is located in northern Wheat Ridge, between Ward Road and Tabor Street.
+It includes bus bays and a 290-space park-and-ride lot on the north side of West Ridge Road.
+Westbound G Line trains terminate on one of two tracks, from which they return to Union Station.
+These tracks extend past the end of the station to allow for terminating trains to lay over.
 Public art at the station includes "Anchored by Place", a steel-and-bronze sculpture by Michael Clapper.

+When originally conceived of in the 1990s, the G Line's western terminus was located in downtown Golden.
+RTD owns the G Line's rail right-of-way to Golden from this station, however there are no plans to extend the line there.
+Despite its proximity and accessibility to Golden via C-58 for passengers using personal vehicles, there are no onward bus connections to Golden from this station.

-The station is the only stop within the city of Wheat Ridge, and is being prepared by the city for transit-oriented development.
+Wheat Ridge/Ward is the only RTD rail station within the city of Wheat Ridge, and was prepared by the city for transit-oriented development.
 In 2016, voters in Wheat Ridge approved a $12 million sales tax to improve roadways and other infrastructure around the area to lure development.
-A 7.5 acre lot northeast of the station is slated to be developed into 230 apartments and 80 townhomes.
+As of 2026, land north of the station, formerly warehouses and vacant lots, has been developed into apartment complexes and townhomes.